STAWAR COLUMN: The psychology of cold and snow

 Snow makes the environment so silent, primarily because of this insulating property.
 Snow thus has the tranquilizing ability to create peace and quiet.
 It can also quiet things down by stopping traffic and halting a lot of ordinary human activities.

 Research shows that cold temperatures can also have a significant influence on people's behavior.
-They exert an unconscious influence our thinking and decisions.
-From influencing what colors women wear, to how we judge criminals, chilly temperatures have a significant effect on the human behavior.
+They exert an unconscious influence on our thinking and decisions.
+From influencing what colors women wear to how we judge criminals, chilly temperatures have a significant effect on the human behavior.

 When people feel physically cold, they also tend to seek out psychological warmth according to a 2012 study published in the Journal of Consumer Research.
 In a series of experiments Jiewen Hong from Northwestern University and his colleagues exposed participants to varying temperatures, as well as hot and cold drinks.
 These researchers then asked participants to selected a movie to watch.
 Participants who associated romance movies with psychological warmth tended to choose romance movies when they had been exposed to coldness.
 Their results were consistent with the finding that online movie renters choose more romance films when the weather is cold than when it is warm.
 It also probably accounts for the popularity of those Hallmark Christmas romance movies.

 Finally, research has also shown that different types of creativity can emerge when a person feels warmth or coldness.
-Hans Jzermana from Tilburg University in the Netherlands and his colleagues conduct a study of how cold and warm temperatures effects creativity in a diverse set of subjects, including Dutch kindergarteners, Singapore university students, and Dutch college students.
+Hans Jzermana from Tilburg University in the Netherlands and his colleagues conducted a study of how cold and warm temperatures affects creativity in a diverse set of subjects, including Dutch kindergarteners, Singapore university students and Dutch college students.
 The researchers found that across groups warmth helped people feel psychologically closer to others, be more generous toward them and value relationships.
 Coldness on the other hand helped participants to generate creative unusual and unexpected ideas.

 As we adapt to the wintery weather, at this point all I can say is, “Well, since we have no place to go, let it snow, let it snow, let it snow.”